Alocasia heterophylla 'Dragon's Breath' - Unique Features and Plant Care

 - Exquisite Foliage: The arrow-shaped leaves feature a leathery texture and a stunning metallic sheen, with prominent green veins that enhance their dragon-scale-like appearance.

-- Compact Growth Habit: With a manageable size, it thrives in small spaces, whether displayed on shelves, tables, or as a striking floor plant.
+- Compact Growth Habit: Thrives in small spaces, whether displayed on shelves, tables, or as a striking floor plant.
 Its upright, tidy form suits modern and minimalistic interiors.

-- Moderate Maintenance Needs: Though it boasts an exotic look, it is relatively low-maintenance, offering an accessible choice for plant lovers of all experience levels.
+- Moderate Maintenance Needs: Despite its exotic look, it is relatively low-maintenance, making it an accessible choice for plant lovers of all experience levels.

 Key Insights for Alocasia 'Dragon's Breath'

-- Natural Habitat: Originates from the tropical rainforests of Southeast Asia, where temperatures average between 25°C and 30°C with high humidity levels above 70%.
+- Natural Habitat: Native to the tropical rainforests of Southeast Asia, where temperatures range between 25°C and 30°C with high humidity above 70%.

 - Indoor Growth Potential: Reaches a height of approximately 50 cm to 70 cm with a spread of 30 cm to 40 cm, maintaining a compact, upright form.

-- Growth Rate: Has a moderate growth rate, producing new leaves every few weeks during active growth periods.
+- Growth Rate: Produces new leaves every few weeks during active growth periods.

 - Toxicity: Contains calcium oxalate crystals, making it toxic to pets and humans if ingested.